smalott16/flot-testing/README.md

 # flot-testing
-Testing flot functionality to add regression lines to scatter plot data.
-Just an example for how flot works and how a regression line may be added using jQuery
+An example for how flot works and how a regression line may be added using jQuery.

-This code is for demonstration purposes.
-It is by no means a comprehensive or optmized solution.
+This code was developed for demonstration purposes for a colleague.

 ## Getting started
 - This project requires Node.js to be installed